Leodicap99/Star-Wars-App/README.md

 ## ✨ Features

 * Display Star Wars characters and movies with Ant Design tables
+* Table with sorting nature on Name, Director and Release date
 * Shimmer loading animations for better UX
 * Star Wars-themed UI: black background and yellow text
-* Header and footer with logos
+* Header with logos
 * Fully dockerized for easy deployment

 ---